ppolewicz/tqdm/README.rst

     Whether this iterable is nested in another one also managed by `tqdm` [default: False].
 Allows display of multiple, nested progress bars.
+* stream  : `io.BufferedReader` or `io.BufferedWriter`, optional
+    File-like object to decorate with a progressbar.

 Returns
 ~~~~~~~